Convergence guarantees for discrete mode approximations to non-Markovian quantum baths: Abstract

 \section{Abstract}

 Non-Markovian effects are important in modeling the behavior of open quantum systems arising in solid-state physics, quantum optics as well as in study of biological and chemical systems.
-A common approach to the analysis of such systems is to approximate the non-Markovian environment by discrete bosonic modes thus mapping it to a Lindbladian or Hamiltonian simulation problem.
-While systematic constructions of such modes have been proposed in previous works [\emph{D.~Tamascelli et al, PRL (2012), A.~W.~Chin et al, J.~of Math.~Phys (2010)}], the resulting approximation lacks rigorous convergence guarantees.
-In this paper, we initiate a rigorous study of the convergence properties of these methods.
-We show that under some physically motivated assumptions on the system-environment interaction, the finite-time dynamics of the non-Markovian open quantum system computed with a sufficiently large number of modes is guaranteed to converge to the true result.
-Furthermore, we show that, for most physically interesting models of non-Markovian environments, the approximation error falls off polynomially with the number of modes.
-Our results lend rigor to numerical methods used for approximating non-Markovian quantum dynamics and allow for a quantitative assessment of classical as well as quantum algorithms in simulating non-Markovian quantum systems.
+The non-Markovian environment is often approximated by discrete bosonic modes, thus mapping it to a Lindbladian or Hamiltonian simulation problem.
+While systematic constructions of such modes have been previously proposed, the resulting approximation lacks rigorous and general convergence guarantees.
+In this letter, we show that under some physically motivated assumptions on the system-environment interaction, the finite-time dynamics of the non-Markovian open quantum system computed with a sufficiently large number of modes is guaranteed to converge to the true result.
+Furthermore, we show that this approximation error typically falls off polynomially with the number of modes.
+Our results lend rigor to classical and quantum algorithms for approximating non-Markovian dynamics.